clearmatics/qreacto/README.md

 {{< react FetchComponent type="typescript" >}}
 ```

-Ensure that the name of the component and the name of the file match for the filter to work correctly.
+Ensure that the name of the component and the name of the file match for the filter to work correctly. **It is also case sensitive.**

 For example, if the component is named `FetchComponent`, save it in the file `components/FetchComponent.jsx` for JavaScript or `components/FetchComponent.tsx` for TypeScript.